RJWoodhead/Relay2Tetris/Simulator.md

 The Tests subdirectory contains a set of test programs for the simulator, adapted from the Nand2Tetris HACK tests.

-**NOTE**: The current version of the simulator is running an older version of the hardware design with fewer clock states than the current design requires.
-The simulator will be updated in the near future as project requirements dictate.
+**NOTE**: The current version of the simulator is running an older version of the hardware design that does not match the [current design](design.md).
+The simulator will be updated to match the hardware design when larger chunks of the hardware are being integrated.

 # Running the simulator